Ich will den Kreuzstab gerne tragen, BWV 56: Third Leipzig cantata cycle

 The third cantata cycle encompasses works composed during Bach's third and fourth years in Leipzig, and includes Ich will den Kreuzstab gerne tragen.
-One characteristic of the third cycle is that Bach performed more works by other composers, and repeated his own, earlier works.
+One characteristic of the third cycle is that Bach performed more works by other composers, and repeated his own works.
 His new works have no common theme, as the chorale cantatas did.
 Bach demonstrated a new preference for solo cantatas, dialogue cantatas and cantatas dominated by one instrument (known as concertante cantatas).
 During the third cycle, he repeated performances of solo cantatas from his Weimar period based on texts by Georg Christian Lehms: Mein Herze schwimmt im Blut, BWV 199, and Widerstehe doch der Sünde, BWV 54.
 He used more texts by Lehms in the third cycle before turning to other librettists.

 Bach's solo cantatas are modelled after secular Italian works by composers such as Alessandro Scarlatti.
-Like the models, even church cantatas do not contain biblical text and very few close with a chorale.
+Like the models, even church cantatas do not contain Biblical text and very few close with a chorale.
 His writing for solo voice is demanding and requires trained singers.
 Richard D. P. Jones, a musicologist and Bach scholar, assumes that Bach "exploited the vocal technique and the interpretative skills of particular singers".
 Jones describes some of these solo cantatas, especially Vergnügte Ruh, beliebte Seelenlust, BWV 170; Ich will den Kreuzstab gerne tragen; and Ich habe genug, BWV 82; as among Bach's "best loved" cantatas.